Merzasphor/MWSE/docs/source/lua/type/tes3birthsign.rst

     The deleted state of the object.

 `description`_ (`string`_)
+    Read-only.
 Loads from disk and returns the description of the birthsign.

 `disabled`_ (`boolean`_)
     The disabled state of the object.